 Video is and can be, a powerful tool in your digital marketing strategy.
 As people spend more time on their devices, there is no doubt that the creation of video content will have increased cut-through.
 So use it to your advantage and utilize video content across platforms.

 Media consumption is already at an all-time high.
 And television has been holding its own.
 In the face of the latest crisis, Americans are predicted to watch at least 60% more television as self-isolation is enforced in cities around the country, according to an analysis from Nielsen.

 Type of content consumed?
 People will stay indoors binging content, watching movies, and keeping up with news from the outside.

 So if television is part of your current marketing strategy and you are a product or entertainment that people seek out in a crisis – you are in a good place!
 You will be reaching more viewers than ever before.

 The clear message is that consumers change the way they live and work during a crisis.
 Their usage of the digital is multiplying.
-What you need to consider is how best to develop and maintain the brand relationship over that time.
+What you need to consider is how best to develop and maintain the brand relationship until the lock-down is lifted.
 If you are an essential product your there will be less need to develop awareness.
 Driven by necessity.
 But regardless, it is imperative to maintain your presence online, video and social media.

 Note: Updated November 2021 for the latest digital trends.